marguerite/diagnose/README.md

 Tell him to doownload and run `pkmswitch100`, problem solved.

-NOTE: always run "sudo zypper ref" first.
+NOTE: Always run "sudo zypper ref" first.
+And this is not a installation tool but a debug tool, it will not install the packages that you haven't installed.

-there're 3 options: "-ffmpeg", "-vlc", "-gstreamer". by default all of the three will be checked.
+There're 3 options: "-ffmpeg", "-vlc", "-gstreamer". by default all of the three will be checked.

 	======================= Packages not from Packman =========================
 	libavformat57